Census Dots

 Native American/Other

-Of the 237 places in Idaho, Clark Fork is the 132nd most populous.
+Clark Fork is ranked the 102nd most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Clark Fork was ranked the 132nd most populous place in the 2020 Census.

 Clark Fork's White Population